xiaolai/regular-investing-in-box/docs/en/README.md

 >I knew what was happening, but I couldn't control myself...

 This is really scary.
-Even when know what is going on, we still can't control ourselves.
+Even when we know what is going on, we still can't control ourselves.

 The results of this experiment should leave serious investors like us speechless and terrified.
 Why?
-Because we are investing with our own money, not just 20 British pounds.
+Because we are investing with our own money, not just twenty British pounds.
 And we're not just investing with the money that we have today, but also with our future money and time, and with the money that we hope our money will make in the future.
-We have our money, our time, and what we believe to be a correct goal, but now we see that sometimes we may be unable to stop ourselves from making a wrong decision, or even a catastrophic decision, even when we know exactly what is happening!
+We have our money, our time, and what we believe to be a correct goal, but now we see that sometimes we may be unable to stop ourselves from making a wrong or even catostrophic decision, even when we know exactly what is happening!
 Could anything be more terrifying than this?
 It's like a ghost story or horror movie!
 Ghost stories are all the same, from east to west, from past to present, and you can sum them up in one sentence: for some reason, the main character sees themself moving toward destruction, but there is nothing they can do, even though they can see it happening, because they can't control themself...

-This experiment still isn't over, though.
+This experiment still wasn't over, though.
 As the subjects made their choices, the researchers monitored their brain activity using functional magnetic resonance imaging technology (fMRI), and they observed an incredible phenomenon.

 ![Figure30](../images/Figure30.png)

 This image basically reveals why we can't control ourselves.

 The results of the experiment showed that when the subjects were unable to control their loss aversion their amygdalae were extremely active.
 What are the amygdalae?
 They are two almond-shaped clusters of neurons in the brain that play an important role in our decision-making, memory, and emotions or moods.
-They can trigger emergency responses such as the fight or flight reflex when faced with danger.
+They can trigger emergency responses such as the fight or flight reflex when we are faced with danger.
 The amygdalae are small, but they are extremely important in processing emotions, particularly fear.

 If you look back on times when you have felt extremely fearful, you will remember that your fear wasn't just an emotional state, but also a physical one.
 Your heart rate increased, your stomach felt empty, you felt uncomfortable, and you began to sweat.
 You felt like your brain was empty, because your brain lacked blood and oxygen.
 This emergency response of the amygdalae was what doomed the subjects; it was what caused the subject to feel, "I knew  what was happening, but I couldn't control myself".

 Even more disappointing is that we are unwilling to change.
 When our mistakes are pointed out to us, we become even more stubborn in our mistaken choices.
 At this point, you're probably thinking, "But I'm not like this, am I?"
-Allow me to answer for you: you are like this, because we are all like this to some extent or another.
+Allow me to answer for you: you are like this, because we are all like this to some extent.

 Francis Bacon made [the following observation](https://rintintin.colorado.edu/~vancecd/phil3600/Bacon.pdf):